Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 John R. Hartung - Chipotle Mexican Grill, Inc.

 Yeah, Sara, it's a very modest impact.
-As an example, our non-comp stores right now, those stores that have been opened anywhere from one month to 11 months, they still generate a margin of about 10% for the year, so far, and so, yeah, they're lower than the 16% that we just generated, but – so, it will have less of a drag effect, but you're talking about a few dozen restaurants or so, maybe three or four dozen restaurants or so, so there is a little bit of relief and less of a drag, but it's not that significant.
+As an example, our non-comp stores right now, those stores that have been open anywhere from one month to 11 months, they still generate a margin of about 10% for the year, so far, and so, yeah, they're lower than the 16% that we just generated, but – so, it will have less of a drag effect, but you're talking about a few dozen restaurants or so, maybe three or four dozen restaurants or so, so there is a little bit of relief and less of a drag, but it's not that significant.

 I'd say the same thing on the comp.
 Yes, our newest stores always are the highest comping layer, and then as you go to the two-year-old stores, they're the second highest comp.
 Three-year-old stores are the third highest comp.
-But again, you're talking about a matter of a few dozen stores, and so, it will have a bit of an impact and that would be a negative impact, but really, on the base of 2,200, 2,300, 2,400 stores, it's going to be a very, very modest impact.
+But again, you're talking about a matter of a few dozen stores, and so, it will have a bit of an impact and that would be a negative impact, but really, on a base of 2,200, 2,300, 2,400 stores, it's going to be a very, very modest impact.

 Sara Harkavy Senatore - Sanford C. Bernstein & Co.
 LLC